mlflow/mlflow/docs/source/tutorials/introductory/logging-first-model/index.rst

 Logging your first model with MLflow
 ====================================

-In this tutorial, we'll be starting with the basics of using MLflow to record information about a model training event.
+In this entry point tutorial to MLflow, we'll be covering the essential basics of core MLflow functionality associated with tracking training event data.

-In the first section, we'll be starting a local MLflow Tracking Server from a command prompt (shell) to begin with.
+We'll start by learning how to start a local MLflow Tracking server, how to start the MLflow UI, and move on to our first interactions with the Tracking server through the use of the MLflow Client.

-After the tracking server is running, we'll start the MLflow UI, use the MLflow Client API to interact with the tracking server, and finally, we'll build towards logging our first model in MLflow.
+The tutorial content builds upon itself, culminating in successfully logging your first MLflow model.

-We'll be focusing on:
+The topics in this tutorial cover:

 * Starting a local MLflow Tracking Server and the MLflow UI Server
 * Exploring the MlflowClient (briefly)